MaitreyaShelare/MaitreyaShelare.github.io/README.md

-This Repository was made to build my website as a part of Dev Days courtesy of IIT Madras
+This Repository was made to host my website as a part of Dev Days courtesy of IIT Madras